nickuraltsev/finity/README.md

 - `stateMachine` - The current state machine instance.
 - `event` - The name of the event.
 This property is only present when the state machine is handling an event.
-- `payload` - The payload of the event.
+- `eventPayload` - The payload of the event.
 This property is only present when the state machine is handling an event that has a payload.

 ## License